Education and what you should expect for your child with hearing loss

 - write all homework and tasks on the board well before the end of the lesson.
 Deaf children often get very confused and upset about homework.
 This is often because they cannot hear a verbal explanation at the end of the lesson while it is noisy and everyone is packing away.
 Homework must be written on the board and everyone’s attention drawn to it

-- let deaf children know it is ok to say if they cannot hear, without fear of being told off – then do something about it.
+- let deaf children know it is OK to say if they cannot hear, without fear of being told off – then do something about it.
 This is so strategies can be put in place to enable them to hear.
 The school and deaf child may need to agree how this will be done.

-- let the deaf child know it is ok to tell someone there is a problem with their equipment.
+- let the deaf child know it is OK to tell someone there is a problem with their equipment.
 Problems with equipment must be acted on immediately.
 Without working hearing aids, deaf children will not be able to hear and take part in lessons.
 It is not good enough to say a battery can be changed at the end of the lesson or at break time.
-Check in with the pupil to make sure things are ok
+Check in with the pupil to make sure things are OK

 - examination access arrangements should be applied to all assessments from early years through to the end of schooling.
 For deaf children to access examinations, assessments and test tasks, they will require a quiet good listening environment and possibly additional time to process.
 Some examinations may require a live speaker as deaf children cannot hear and follow a recorded voice.
-National examinations access arrangements must be based on ‘normal ways of working’ for deaf children – these must be well established and used on a day to day basis
+National examinations access arrangements must be based on ‘normal ways of working’ for deaf children – these must be well established and used on a day-to-day basis

 - ensuring deaf awareness training for all staff is in place; teaching, nonteaching and supervising.
 Deaf children are as cognitively able as hearing children.
-Greater understanding of the condition, knowledge and use of specialist equipment along with specific classroom strategies will allow deaf children to achieve equally as their peers
+Greater understanding of the condition, knowledge and use of specialist equipment along with specific classroom strategies will allow deaf children to achieve equally their peers